 It's hard not to imagine the former inhabitants of this bohemian barrio: the Roma gypsy community, religious deviants and the sailors who joined Christopher Columbus on his voyage to the Americas.

-20. Discover Seville's Roman history
+19. Discover Seville's Roman history

-Centuries before Seville became the capital of Muslim Spain, the Romans ruled “Hispalis.”
-Evidence of the two-thousand-year-old town sits in the Calle Mármoles, where three of six towering granite columns, most likely the remains of a temple, stand frozen in time as nature grows around them.
+Centuries before Seville became the capital of Muslim Spain, the Romans ruled the city here called Hispalis.
+Evidence of the 2000-year-old town sits in the Calle Mármoles, where three of six towering granite columns, most likely the remains of a temple, stand frozen in time as nature grows around them.
 A pair were moved to the Alameda de Hércules square in the 16th century; the other was broken in transit.